electron/electron/docs/api/app.md

 `callback` is called with the `result` of import operation, a value of `0` indicates success while any other value indicates failure according to chromium [net_error_list](https://code.google.com/p/chromium/codesearch#chromium/src/net/base/net_error_list.h).

+### `app.disableHardwareAcceleration()`

+Disables hardware acceleration for current app.

+This method can only be called before app is ready.

 ### `app.commandLine.appendSwitch(switch[, value])`

 Append a switch (with optional `value`) to Chromium's command line.